Spanish Wills Abogado

 A further difference between Spanish wills and English & Welsh wills is that in Spain, it is not necessary to name an executor to be responsible for administering your estate,as it is in England and Wales If you wish to do so, you can.
 Keep in mind that your executor(s) will be carrying out their responsibilities in Spain and according to Spanish law, so at very least they will need to speak fluent Spanish.

 What are the different types of Spanish wills?

 In total there are three different types of Spanish wills.

 The first is an ‘open will’.
 This is the most common type.
-Whilst it is not a requirement to have the will drawn up by a solicitor, it is always advisable, particularly if you do not understand the Spanish language well enough to be satisfied that it reflects your wishes.
-Spanish wills solicitors will provide you with a copy in your native language for your review before proceeding to the signing stage.
+Whilst it is not a requirement to have the will drawn up by a lawyer it is always advisable, particularly if you do not understand the Spanish language well enough to be satisfied that it reflects your wishes.
+Spanish inheritance lawyers will provide you with a copy in your native language for your review before proceeding to the signing stage.
 Once you are happy with the will, an appointment will be made for you to sign it in front of a Notary and three witnesses, who will also sign.

 Both open and closed wills are filed by the Notary on the general registry of wills in Madrid, and copies kept at the office of the Notary.